uncefact/spec-untp/website/docs/specification/SustainabilityVocabularyCatalog.md

 * Populate the system, possibly with generative AI assistance to automate the majority of content creation, from existing scheme documentation.
 * Publish both the UNTP standard vocabulary catalog and relevant document content from the same system.

-One advantage of a structured scheme management system is that it can be the source of tailored auditor checklists that, again with generativer AI assistance over audit subject provate data, can dramitally increase the efficiency of audit processes.
-The same tools can then use then generate a UNTP DCC from the audit criteria checklist and include a secure link to the auditable vidence that supports the assessment.
+One advantage of a structured scheme management system is that it can be the source of tailored auditor checklists that, again with generative AI assistance over audit subject private data, can dramatically increase the efficiency of audit processes.
+The same tools can then use then generate a UNTP DCC from the audit criteria checklist and include a secure link to the auditable evidence that supports the assessment.

 ![Improving audit efficiency](SVC-DCC-Integration.png)

 ### Logical Model

-This section describes the logoal data model of the scheme and criteria in more detail.
+This section describes the logical data model of the scheme and criteria in more detail.

 ![SVC logical Model](SustainabilityVocabularyCatalog.svg)